militant-ops/Excel-Sales-Data-Analysis/README.md

 ## 🚀 Future Improvements

 Potential improvements to this project include:
-- Developing a more advanced interactive dashboard
 - Adding more complex Excel formulas and calculations
 - Creating additional KPIs for monitoring business performance
 - Automating repetitive data-cleaning tasks using Power Query
-- Using VBA to automate parts of the analysis process
-- Connecting the workbook to regularly updated data sources
-- Improving the dashboard design and user experience
 - Conducting more advanced statistical analysis to identify deeper trends